Power Soccer (2005 video game)

-Power Soccer, also known as Power Challenge and PS, was a massively multiplayer online browser-based sports game, developed by the Swedish developer Power Challenge, the same company that develops ManagerZone (but PS focuses in the sports gameplay instead of management simulation).
-This game was a browser-based soccer simulator in which users could create a team and play against other users from all around the globe.
+Power Soccer, also known as Power Challenge and PS, is a discontinued massively multiplayer online browser-based sports game, developed by the Swedish developer Power Challenge, the same company that develops ManagerZone (but PS focuses in the sports gameplay instead of management simulation).
+This game is a browser-based soccer simulator in which users create a team and play against other users from all around the globe.
 Additional benefits were offered to those that purchased the Club Membership.

 Following a decline in interest from users in the game, it was announced that on May 16, 2016 Power Soccer would come to an end, encouraging users to join their sister game ManagerZone.
 The announcement was made months before the closure date, which led to many posts in the forums where some users even wanted to donate to keep the game afloat but to no avail, and in the early hours of May 16, 2016, the game closed.